methanoliver/awesome-renpy/README.md

 ### Patreon articles

-These are articles from [PyTom's Patreon](https://patreon.renpy.org/), most of which which explain a certain feature in more detail than the manual does and provide example code.
+These are articles from [PyTom's Patreon](https://patreon.renpy.org/), most of which explain a certain feature in more detail than the manual does and provide example code.

 #### Internals